General Eye Check-up.

 Angle-closure glaucoma, by contrast, presents with intermittent or constant severe headache, pain in or above the eye, some nausea, blurred vision, or seeing halos around street lights, particularly in dim-ish visibility at sunset.
 If you do experience any of these visual symptoms, you should seek an immediate ophthalmology consultation.

 There are different types of glaucoma, where some people have higher risk factors than others.
 Some patients are at greater risk of getting glaucoma because they are of African or Afro-Caribbean descent, or if there is a family history of glaucoma.
 As such, if you are either of these, you should have a general eye check-up every one to two years, from 35 years of age, as opposed to waiting until you are 40.
 By having a regular check-up with a routine eye examination, the ophthalmologist will be able to detect whether you have glaucoma if the optic nerve is damaged.

 The ophthalmologist may well dilate the pupil, but if you are at risk of angle-closure glaucoma, they will not dilate the pupil.
 They will measure the intraocular pressure with a Goldmann applanation tonometer, called “GAT”, which is very accurate.
 The ophthalmologist will use topical local anaesthetic drops for this.
 They will examine your retina directly using lenses at the slit lamp, and they are likely to do additional diagnostic tests.

 Additional eye tests

-The particular factors your ophthalmologist is interested in include; whether there is high intraocular pressure over the level of 20 mmHg, and whether there is already any visual loss from glaucoma.
+The particular factors your ophthalmologist is interested in include; whether there is high intraocular pressure, and whether there is already any visual loss from glaucoma.
 Although high intraocular pressure (IOP) is frequently, but not always, associated with glaucoma, it provides a good guideline as to whether you have developed the condition.

 Field of vision